Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 ### Overview

-**FTX collapse highlights the importance of self-custody for the web3 ecosystem**.
+**The FTX collapse highlights the importance of self-custody for the Web3 ecosystem**.

 Currently, there are only two categories of self-custodial wallets available: Hot Wallets and Cold Wallets.
 Both options come with significant trade-offs and are not well-suited for providing blockchain access to the general public.